peterjcaulfield/raiden/README.md

 First create a hidden `.raiden` folder in your home directory.
 You then need to create two config files, one for the API hostnames and one for the individual API request definitions.

-## ~/.raiden/envs.yml

-hostnames are stored in this config as key/value.
+Hostnames are stored `~/.raiden/envs.yml` as key/value.
 You can also define a `default` host to be used for when no host is provided to `raiden`.
 An example config looks like so:

 ```